robcarver17/pysystemtrade/docs/production_strategy_changes.md

 3. Make a backup of your data
 4. Stop any processes running
 5. Update private_config.yaml and private_control_config.yaml
+6. Update strategy capital
-6. Check the production backtest will run
+7. Check the production backtest will run

 Not all the steps are described in detail in this document, see [the production documents](/docs/production.md) for details.